Akitzu/pyoculus/doc/src/magneticmaps.rst

     \det(\dpmap) = \beta_{R\,Z}(x)/\beta_{R\,Z}(\pmap(x)) = B^\phi(x)/B^\phi(\pmap(x))

 and we got the same formula back as a direct calculation.This shows the power of differential forms.
+This can be generalized to any number of iteration of the map.